PeterHUistyping/AR-block-tower/README.md

 ### Image detection

-Please change the tracked image in the Unity~
+Please change the tracked image in the Unity Editor, where the main scene is [here](./Assets/Scenes/MainScene.unity).

 ![image-detection](./docs/pics/image-detection.png)

-## Technical report

-TODO: The technical report is available [here](./docs/technical_report.pdf).

 ## Acknowledgement
-Unity AR Foundation, tutorials, and the Unity Asset Store.
+Unity AR Foundation, related tutorials, and the Unity Asset Store.

 Music: Town of Windhill.